uen/syndicate/README.md

 ![Syndicate RPG](https://i.imgur.com/kUVO35g.png)

-Syndicate is a MMORPG gamemode for Garry's Mod.
+Syndicate RPG is a (RPG) gamemode for Garry's Mod.
 After being released commerically in 2016, it is now free to download!

 If you use this, I would appreciate you buying the **credit shop** addon [here](https://www.gmodstore.com/market/view/3915) - once hooked up to a donation system of your choice, your players will be able to purchase special items such as Weapon Reset Stones, ect.